CyVerse-learning-materials/ez_quickstart/rstudio.rst

  ``sudo rstudio-server start``

+6. Log into RStudio-Server

+ a.
+Copy the IP address for the VM from the Atmosphere browser window.
+ b.
+Paste the IP address into a new browser window
+ c. add `:8787` port # to the IP address
+ d.
+Log in using your CyVerse Username and Password.

 *Installing Packages in RStudio-Server*
 ---------------------------------------

 There are a couple of issues installing packages for the first time in RStudio-Server with the installation of Anaconda3

-1. In a terminal, set the `libfortran.so` (Ubuntu):

- ``sudo ln -s /usr/lib/x86_64-linux-gnu/libgfortran.so.3 /usr/lib/libgfortran.so``

-2. In R set the repository you want to download packages from and the type of method:
+1. In R set the repository you want to download packages from and the type of method:

  ``options(repos='http://cran.rstudio.com/')``

  ``options(download.file.method = "wget")``

-3. Test by installing a package
+2. Test by installing a package

- ``install.packages("raster")
+ ``install.packages("raster")``

 ..
     #### Comment: A numbered list of steps go here ####